GreenWaves-Technologies/mcunet/README.md

 python3 eval_gap_results.py --val-dir imagenet_gap/val --gap-dir gap_results
 ```

- the metrics are the following:
+The comparison metrics table for all of the models is the following:
 | MODEL | Top-1 Accuracy, % | Top-5 Accuracy, % |
 |-------|------------------------|------------------------|
 | MCUNet 512kB-2MB PyTorch Float32  |  68.2 |  88 |